doga/doc-server/README.md

 # doc-server

-A Gemini server for serving JSdoc on the [Deno](https://deno.com/) JavaScript runtime.
+A Gemini server for serving JSDoc documentation on the [Deno](https://deno.com/) JavaScript runtime.

 ## What is Gemini?